gsoules/MkDocs/digital-archive/docs/plugins/mapsalive.md

 #### Unpublished items and private elements

-The element specifier only returns a value for published items.
-It returns an empty string for items that have not been published.
+The element specifier only shows a value for published items.
+It shows a [bad identifier warning](/plugins/mapsalive/#bad-identifier-warning) for items that have not been published.
 For a published item, it will return a value for *any* element including ones you have made private or hidden using a plugin like [AvantCommon](/plugins/avantcommon/#private-elements-option) or [HideElements](https://omeka.org/classic/plugins/HideElements/).
 So be careful not to include an element specifier for an element that you do not want the public to see.

 ---